Top Tips for Visiting the Vatican: What to Know Before You Visit

 To get the most out of your visit to the Vatican, I recommend starting with the museum first as this is the most intense part of the visit.
 It’s also better to start at the museum because you can take a short passage into St. Peter’s Basilica directly from the Sistine Chapel, the last part of the museums.
 However, there is no way to get from St. Peter’s Basilica into the Vatican Museums.
 If you visit the basilica right, you will have to wait in a very long line and then walk all the way to the entrance of the Vatican Museums after your visit.
 This is not very smart.

 People typically spend half a day exploring the Vatican Museums and St. Peter’s Basilica.
 These are both easy to book, and easy to fit into a typical 3-day visit to Rome.

 What to wear when visiting the Vatican

-The only exception here is when doing the climb up to the dome at St. Peter’s Basilica.
-That’s why I recommend wearing something loose and breathable for this part of the Vatican.
+The only exception to this rule is when ascending the dome at St. Peter’s Basilica.
+That’s why I recommend choosing loose and breathable attire for this part of your Vatican visit.